 Brush plating is approved to many standards.
 Brush plating has many of its own approvals and these can be supplied on request.
 Many marine, electrical, aircraft and military bodies approve brush plating.

 8. Is it permanent?

 Yes, Selective Plating is exactly the same as tank plating but much faster to lay down and has bond strength as good as the base metal if the process is used correctly.

 9. How thick can you Plate?

 Thickness is no problem but the costs are.
-In brush plating, any thickness can be achieved by plating until the recommended thickness by Sifco solution data sheets is achieved then the area must be smoothed off and reactivated and plating carried out again.
+In brush plating, any thickness can be achieved by plating until the recommended thickness is achieved, then the area must be smoothed off and reactivated and plating carried out again.
 With harder materials, it is common practice to lay a sandwich layer (i.e. Copper base with a hard nickel cap) this is far the cheapest way to lay a heavy thickness.

 10. Can ID & OD areas be plated as well as flat areas?

 Yes, all areas can be plated with the LDC Selective brush plating.
 Spun bearings are a common repair on Shafts or Gear Box housings and are ideally suited to brush plating.
 Using some type of turning head or lathe to rotate the shaft or spindle or using an ID plater unit to plate Gearbox ID’s.

 11. Can tank-plating solutions be used for brush plating?